 DST:1101 Introduction to Disability Studies3 s.h.

 Introduction and overview of important topics and discussions that pertain to the experience of being disabled; contrast between medical and social construction models of disability; focus on how disability has been constructed historically, socially, and politically in an effort to distinguish myth and stigma from reality; perspective that disability is part of human experience and touches everyone; interdisciplinary with many academic areas that offer narratives about experience of disability.
-GE: Values, Society, and Diversity.
+GE: Diversity and Inclusion.

 DST:3102 Culture and Community in Human Services2-3 s.h.